- Introduction

 So some people might ask, why do we need webpack-dev-server?

-webpack-dev-server will launch a server process, which makes live reloading possible.
+webpack-dev-server will launch a server process, which makes

 So the whole workflow can work like this:

-2. The webpack-dev-server detect the change, it recompile the files.
+webpack-dev-serverdetect the change, it recompile the files.
 And send message to the browser.
-(It is built on WebSocket and I will talk about in a bit)
+(It is built on WebSocket and I will talk about in a bit) - Browser refresh the page automatically to let us see the change in realtime.
+(We do not have to manually refresh the page anymore)

 Next, let's migrate from webpack watch mode to server mode.